apollo-business-automation/ibm-cp4ba-enterprise-deployment/README.md

     ## By default false, which means that new self signed CA will be generated
     ## and all certificates will be signed using it.
     ## Set true if you want to provide your own global-ca.key and global-ca.crt.
-    ## Contents of these two files are provided in this ConfigMap in keys which are at the bottom of this file
+    ## Contents of these two files are provided in this ConfigMap in keys which are at the bottom of this file.
     ## Files cannot be password protected.
     GLOBAL_CA_PROVIDED=false